 Day Treatment Program

 The day treatment program includes a minimum of three daily therapeutic feeding sessions with program staff.
-Day treatment occurs Monday through Friday and is typically completed in six to eight weeks.
+Our program tailors treatment based on each child’s needs, as well as his or her family’s goals.
+Our accommodations include a play area and family lounge, as well as individual rooms for children requiring nap space.
+The day treatment program occurs Monday through Friday from 8 a.m. to 5 p.m. and is typically completed in six to eight weeks.

-The inpatient program is similar to day treatment but is designed to serve children with medical risk factors that require 24-hour care.
-Once a child’s medical needs stabilize, he or she typically transitioned to the day treatment program to complete treatment.
+The inpatient program is similar to the day treatment program, but is designed to serve children with medical risk factors that require 24-hour care.
+You may be referred to this program through a physician or our program may be asked to evaluate your child during his or her hospitalization.
+Once their medical needs stabilize, children typically transition to the day treatment program to complete their treatment.

 Outpatient Feeding Therapy

-The outpatient service includes feeding therapy with one of our program’s speech-language pathologists, occupational therapists or behavioral psychologists.
+The outpatient service includes feeding therapy with one of our program’s speech-language pathologists or occupational therapists.
 Sessions are approximately one hour in length and are typically scheduled one to three times weekly.
-In some cases, outpatient therapy may be recommended in preparation for admission to our day treatment program.
+While duration of treatment can vary, outpatient services are typically scheduled for eight to twelve weeks and are designed to address your child’s feeding needs in a less intensive environment.
+In some cases, outpatient therapy may be recommended in preparation for an admission to our day treatment program.